Chart in a Minute

 CHART IN A MINUTE

-Indexes are unmanaged, do not incur management fees, costs and expenses and cannot be invested in directly.
-For additional information, please see https://www.schwab.com/resource/index-and-investment-term-definitions.
+Sources: Schwab Asset Management®; Schwab Center for Financial Research®.
+Monthly data from Morningstar Direct, 05/01/16 – 04/01/26.
+Indexes are unmanaged, do not incur management fees, costs, and expenses and cannot be invested in directly.
+For additional information about the indices and terms shown, please visit www.schwabassetmanagement.com/resources/glossary.

 All expressions of opinion are subject to change without notice in reaction to shifting market, economic or political conditions.
 Data contained herein from third party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.